The Pillar Protocol: A 3–Day Sandbag Strength System

 Sandbag Strength · Calisthenics · Rucking · Mobility

-- lifting awkward, unstable weight
+- lifting awkward weight

-- carrying loads over distance
+- carrying loads

-- pushing and pulling with bodyweight
+- pushing and pulling bodyweight

-- walking long distances under load
+- walking long distances

-It is not designed for aesthetics.
+It’s not built for aesthetics.

 🧱 Training Philosophy

-- compound effort over isolation
+- Compound Work over isolation

-- awkward objects over machines
+- Awkward Objects over machines

-- density and durability over leanness
+- Durability over leanness

-- consistency over novelty
+- Consistency over novelty

 - solid